verida/verida-vue-components/components/account/README.md

 Open Source Vue Components for Verida

-- This component can be customized to suite your application styles and themes .
+- This component can be customized to suit your application styles and themes .

 NB: This supports vue 3 only